 Whereas MIDI uses either two Unit Telescopes (UTs) or two Auxiliary Telescopes (ATs), AMBER can combine the light from a configuration of three telescopes simultaneously.
 This increases the efficiency of observations as more baselines — the lines between two of the telescopes (reaching 130 metres in length for the UTs and 200 metres for the ATs) — can be used at once.
-The more baselines we use, the more information we acquire about an object as each baseline corresponds to observing a particular part of the object.
+The more baselines we use, the more information we acquire about an object, because each baseline corresponds to observing a particular part of the object.
 You can think about this in musical terms: the object represents the complete song, and each baseline represents the individual notes that make up the piece.
 The more baselines we have, the more notes we get, and the more complete our copy of the song is.

 “Because of the Earth’s rotation, the apparent distance and angle of the baselines as seen from the astronomical source we observe are constantly changing over the course of the night,” explains Rebekka Grellman, Instrument Fellow for AMBER.
 “This means that we don't just get three points with three baselines, but many more (depending on the position on the object on the sky and the time we have for the observation).
 This, in the end, is important if you really want to reconstruct images, which of course is only possible with a huge number of observations.”